Frederick Lippitt Professor of Public Policy, Professor of Political Science and Urban Studies

 Overview

-Professor Orr has held a number of fellowships, including an appointment as Research Fellow at the Brookings Institution, a Presidential Fellowship from the University of California, Berkeley, and a fellowship from the Ford Foundation.
+Professor Orr is the recipient of Biographers International Organization Francis "Frank" Rollin Fellowship.
+He has also held a research fellowship at the Brookings Institution, a Presidential Fellowship from the University of California, Berkeley, and a fellowship from the Ford Foundation.

 Professor Orr served as President of the APSA's Organized Section on Urban Politics, an elected member of the Governing Board of the Urban Affairs Association (UAA), an international organization devoted to the study of urban issues, served as Chair of UAA's Governing Board.
 Dr. Orr has also served as a member of the executive councils of the American Political Science Assocation and the National Conference of Black Political Scientists.
-He has served, or is currently serving, on the editorial boards of the Journal of Urban Affairs , Educational Evaluation and Policy Analysis , and Urban Affairs Review .
+He has served, or is currently serving, on the editorial boards of the National Political Science Review, Journal of Urban Affairs, Journal of Race, Ethnicity and the City, and Urban Affairs Review.

 Brown Affiliations